 Introduction to fundamentals of criminal investigation, including theory and history, conduct at crime sciences, collection and preservation of evidence.
 Fall

 Prerequisite(s): CRMJ 151 and eligibility for enrollment in ENGL 101.

-CRMJ 221 - American Correctional Systems Lecture Hour(s): 3 Lab Hour(s): 0 Credit Hour(s): 3
+CRMJ 221 - American Correctional Systems

 A study of contemporary American corrections, including detention facilities, organizations and personnel, programs and activities, inmate society, and trends.
 Fall